Working in Italy

 The manufacturing sector also plays a large role in Italy’s economy, with the country’s biggest exports including cars, furniture, food-processing and, unsurprisingly, fashion.

-While the agricultural sector makes a relatively small contribution to Italy’s GDP, the country is one of the world’s largest wine producers and is also a leading producer of olive oil and fruit, especially in the south of the country.
+While the agricultural sector makes a relatively small contribution to Italy’s GDP, the country is one of the world’s largest producers of wine, olive oil and fruit, especially in the south of the country.

 The industries that have traditionally been the most open to foreigners are tourism, finance, media and communication and international business.
-Although, owing to the economic climate, finding a job in Italy as a foreigner is challenging.
+That said, the current economic climate does make finding a job in Italy as a foreigner is challenging.

 Teaching English in Italy is an increasingly popular option for expats wanting to take up employment in the country.
 Given higher levels of competition for jobs, those who have the relevant qualifications and experience are most likely to find work as teachers.